 There are many other combinations when practicing accents.

-So, try these two examples out and then come up with other accent combinations of your own as you explore these guitar techniques further in the woodshed.
+Try these examples out, then come up with other accent combinations of your own as you explore these guitar techniques further.

 Click to hear guitar techniques scale patterns 60